kharvd/practicechat/README.md

 Simplistic chat written in Java

+## DB configuration

+This project uses PostgreSQL and Flyway Maven Plugin ([http://flywaydb.org/getstarted/firststeps/maven.html]) for database migration.

+First you have to create `flyway.properties` file under `server` directory.
+There, you should specify your PostgreSQL connection information.
+For example:

+    flyway.url=jdbc:postgresql://localhost:5432/practicechat
+    flyway.user=postgres
+    flyway.password=1234

+Then, execute `mvn compile flyway:migrate` in `server` subdirectory to configure the database.

 ## Chat protocol description

 Chat uses JSON-based protocol for client-server communication.

 Every message is a JSON object that contains two fields: